paulkienitz/SPARE/README.md

 > **2**:  All features of `replaceContent` should be fully functional (though `simulateNavigation` might not work).

-> (SPARE version 1 could also return the values **1** and **3** from `supportLevel`, but these are no longer used.)
+> (SPARE release 1 could also return the values **1** and **3** from `supportLevel`, but these are no longer used.)

+In release 2 there were browsers which could return a nonzero value from `supportLevel` but return false from `canSimulateNavigation`.
+This is no longer the case, and the two are now equivalent.

 **IMPORTANT**:  It is easier than you think to get into a state where your `supportLevel` value is 0 and SPARE doesn’t work.
 This doesn’t just happen if your user is running something ancient like IE 6 — it will happen even in IE 11 if your page provokes IE into Compatibility View mode.  **Make sure your markup is up to snuff so IE uses Standards mode.**

-SPARE version 1 returned a support level of 1 for just a single supported browser: Internet Explorer 7.
-We now return 0 for that browser, with IE 8 being the oldest supported version.
-We continue to support IE 8 because, as the browser that shipped with Windows 7, which was the least bad version of Windows, it remains in wider use than either IE 9 or IE 10.

-What about support level 3?
-The reason that SPARE version 1 had a separate level 3 is that it used two separate code paths depending on how fully featured a version of `XMLHttpRequest` (XHR) was in the browser.
-But the alternate path turned out to be a dead end, so it was dropped.
-SPARE version 2 has a single path for how it uses XHR.

 --------

 Savvy readers may note that in the most modern browsers, XHR is somewhat obsolete, replaced by the `fetch` API.
-I expect that some future version of SPARE will switch over to using `fetch`.
+I expect that a future version of SPARE will switch over to using `fetch`.
 That version will no longer use `onSuccess` and `onFailure` callback parameters, but instead will return a `Promise` object, which will allow you to handle success with a `then` method (or let you use an `await` expression) and failure with a `catch` method.
-With the callback hooks gone, the two main methods have only five parameters instead of eight.
+With the callback hooks gone, `replaceContent` has only five parameters instead of eight.

 In fact, three future versions of SPARE have already been drafted.
 One returns a `Promise` but is still based on XHR; a second uses `fetch`, and the third also uses `fetch` but is implemented as an ECMAScript 6 module.
-All three are compatible with each other at the API level, but are incompatible with SPARE versions 1 and 2.
+All three are compatible with each other at the API level, but are incompatible with SPARE versions 1, 2, and 3.
 These represent successive steps of abandoning support for older browsers.   `Promise` support got going in 2014 and came to Edge 12 in 2015 (with polyfills available to stretch that further back).
-Then `fetch` came to Edge 14 in 2016 after getting established elsewhere in 2015 (the `AbortController` class needed for efficient timeouts didn’t come to Chrome until 2018, but we can manage without it).
+Then `fetch` came along in 2015 and reached Edge 14 in 2016 (the `AbortController` class needed for efficient timeouts didn’t come to Chrome until 2018, but we can manage without it).
 Finally, modules came to the majority of browsers in 2017.

 In these future versions, there are no longer any `supportLevel` or `canSimulateNavigation` methods.
 If the browser does not have sufficient support, then the singleton global `SPARE` object will be initialized to null.
 If it’s present, then all features will work.

-One change to be conscious of with all promise-based versions is that it’s no longer possible for SPARE to have a default error-handling behavior.
-If `replaceContent` fails in the callback-based versions and no `onFailure` callback was supplied, it would navigate the browser window to the supplied URL.
-But with promises, any such error handling must be explicitly coded by you using `catch` (or equivalently, with the second parameter of `then`).
-If you don’t supply such a handler, a failure will result in no change occurring onscreen.